A MaNGA about the Legacy I: Connecting the Assembly of Stellar Halo with the Average Star Formation History in Low-Redshift Massive Galaxies: Discussions

-In \citet{HuangMNRAS2022}, the authors demonstrate that the outskirt $M_{\star}$ correlates with the underlying dark matter halo mass if one can measure the ``outskirt'' between 50 and 100 kpc.
+In \citet{HuangMNRAS2022}, the authors demonstrate that the outskirt $M_{\star}$ (stellar mass between 50 and 100 kpc) correlates with the underlying dark matter halo mass.
 Although this is beyond the reach of the LegacySurvey data, the matched average mass density profiles out to $>50$ kpc should provide a good indication of a similar average halo mass.
 At the same time, the central $\sigma_{\star}$ is considered an excellent proxy of the velocity dispersion of the dark matter halo, especially for the massive ETGs, making it also a potential halo mass proxy (e.g., \citealt{Zahid2018, Sohn2020, Utsumi2020}).
 Under this assumption, the \hsig{} sample should have a higher average halo mass than the \lsig{} sample.
-In \citet{Tinker2021}, the authors provided a self-calibrated group for SDSS galaxies, thereby predicting a halo mass for each MaNGA massive galaxy.
+To verify this, we used the catalog \citet{Tinker2021}, which provides a self-calibrated group for SDSS galaxies and predicts a halo mass for each MaNGA massive galaxy.
 Based on this data, 89\% (94\%) of the \hsig{} (\lsig{}) samples are central galaxies of their groups.
 For these centrals, the \hsig{} and \lsig{} sub-samples share very similar halo mass distributions with median values of $10^{13.5}M_{\odot}$ vs. $10^{13.3}M_{\odot}$.
 While the \hsig{} sample, in theory, has a higher average halo mass, it is too early to tie this insignificant difference to the \alphafe{} profiles.
 Future works using a larger sample of massive ETGs and more reliable halo mass estimates (e.g., using weak gravitational lensing) could further shed light on this.